top of page

 FEES FOR ASSESSMENTS

-• Cara's assessment and reports are for clinical purposes and are charged at $200 per hour.
-Therefore the total price will differ depending on the referral question, report requirements, assessment length and subsequent liaison required (e.g. interview with other health professionals/family members/school/care team etc).
-A comprehensive assessment and report can take between 8-14 hours of service in total.
-A quote will be provided at the initial consultation however, to give some guidance:
+• Cara's neuropsychology assessment and reports are for clinical purposes and are charged at $220 per hour.
+The total price will differ depending on the referral question, report requirements, assessment length and subsequent liaison required (e.g. interview with other health professionals/family members/school/care team etc).

 • A $400 deposit is required for all self-paid assessments to secure your assessment booking appointments and deducted from your final invoice.
 In the case of late-cancellation/no-shows this deposit will be used as a cancellation fee.

-• Consults/assessments/reports that are covered under an existing NDIS plan will be charged at the NDIS rate of $214.41 per hour.
+• Consults/assessments/reports that are covered under an existing NDIS plan will be charged at the NDIS rate of $222.99 per hour.

 • Please note that credit card payments will incur a processing fee of 1.9%.
 To avoid this fee you can pay via bank transfer.